yl0517/INFO449-SwiftStore/README.md

 > This is actually one of the "Code Katas" discussed [here](http://codekata.com/kata/kata01-supermarket-pricing/).
 However, unlike Dave's Kata, I require coding. :-) More importantly, this is a common exercise developers go through to practice their design skills, and more than once something like this has shown up in an engineering interview process.
 For extra fun (on your own time), write the assignment a second time using Java, and/or Kotlin, and/or C#, and/or Dart....
 The purpose of the exercise is to help you learn how different features of your chosen programming language can be used to design and implement non-trivial requirements.

 ## To get started...
 ... you must first obtain a copy of the source.
-You do that by cloning this repository.
+You do that by cloning or forking this repository so that you have a copy in your GitHub account.
 Two options are available to you:

 1. **Fork this repository.** From the GitHub repository web page, click "Fork" in the upper-right.
 This will create a copy of this repository in your own GitHub account.
 From there do a `git clone` from your own copy of the GitHub repository.
 (If you are unsure of the clone syntax, open the new repository in your account from the web, and click the green "Code" button--it will offer the correct syntax to use.)